Undergraduate Audition Requirements - Voice (Classical)

 Perform three (3) songs from memory, selected from the art song, Lieder, oratorio, or opera literature demonstrating more than one language.

 An accompanist will be provided during the audition (not during the warm-up).
-Please provide music for the accompanist only during the audition; music cannot be submitted in advance and extra copies are not desired by the audition panel.
+Applicants only need to provide hard copies of their music for the accompanist; extra copies are not required or desired by the audition panel.

 Students will be asked to perform melodic and rhythmic sight reading as well as tonal memory exercises.